(This posting includes a handout which you are welcome to use with your students.)

 See FREE Reading Units: Reading for Insights (Introduction) for an introduction to these reading units.

-Article & Study Guide for The Candy Test: Controlling Impulses (and excerpts)
+Study Guide, Reflection & Vocabulary for The Candy Test: Controlling Impulses (and excerpts)